“Discipleship is not an offer that man makes to Christ.” —Dietrich Bonhoeffer

 Evening sunset in Big Sky, MT

-A friend recently told me that my husband and I remind him of the beginning scenes of Fight Club, when the main character attends various end-of-life support groups to treat his insomnia.
+A new friend recently told me that my husband and I remind him of the beginning scenes of Fight Club, when the main character attends various end-of-life support groups to treat his insomnia.

 I admit, he is observant.
 Hopefully I won’t start prowling the streets provoking others to fight me.
 But who knows.

-My favorite ‘support group’ is a Bible study that meets on Wednesday nights, led by a man named Chad, and his wife, Rebecca.
+My favorite ‘support group’ is a Bible study that meets on Wednesday nights, led by a man named Chad and his wife, Rebecca.

-Recently we worked through the armor of God in Ephesians.
+Recently, we worked through the armor of God in Ephesians.
 For this post, I’ll focus on the sandals of peace, which represent identity in Christ.

 Unfortunately, modern culture does us a disservice.
 Instead of teaching that our identity determines our calling and assignment – as is God’s design – it gives the false message that our assignment determines our identity.

-The difference seems subtle, but it can cause destruction in the lives of modern people – certainly myself – and explain why as individuals and a society we are more sick, depressed, lonely, suicidal, confused, and unsatisfied than ever before.
+The difference seems subtle, but it can cause destruction in the lives of modern people (certainly myself) and explain why, as individuals and a society, we are more sick, depressed, lonely, suicidal, confused, and unsatisfied than ever before.

-But what happens when we lose our faculties due to accident, illness, organizational restructuring, or the inevitable course of aging, and can no longer fill those roles?
+But what happens when we lose our faculties due to accident, illness, organizational restructuring, or the inevitable course of aging, and can no longer fill these roles?
+Given enough time, we will eventually get fired, or superseded, or injured, or sick, or rejected, or aged out, or end up in hospice care.
+One way or another, we will face death itself.

 In this sense, Christianity is the only infallible source of identity.
 Every Christian, regardless of ethnicity, background, and previous life – be it a rabbi or convict – is called to shed their old identity and put on a new one, the same one, in Christ alone.
 It is why Paul uses the concept of identity as an equalizer between Christians of different ethnic backgrounds.

-Christianity is the only religion in the world that has a God who came to earth, as a man, to willingly die for those who denounce him, which is all of us.
+Christianity is the only religion in the world that has a God who came to earth as a man to willingly die for those who denounce him, which is all of us.
 He took our sin so we could take his righteousness (2 Cor 5:21).

 When our identity comes from a God who lived an earthly life and experienced temptation, suffering, and death to save us from the eternal separation that we deserve, nothing can take it away.